minios-linux/minios-live/README.md

 To build, you need to change the parameters in the **linux-live/buildconfig** file to build the required option, then start the build: `./install -`

-It is advisable to use Ubuntu 20.04 for build, since in this system you can build MiniOS based on Debian 9,10,11 and Unbuntu 20.04.
+It is advisable to use Debian 12 or Ubuntu 22.04 for build, since in this system you can build MiniOS based on Debian 9,10,11,12 and Unbuntu 20.04, 22.04.
 If you have a different system installed, use docker.

 For installation use **install** \- script for guided installation\, **autoinstall** \- script for automatic installation\.